 Clear App Store cache the easy way

-2. Open CleanMyMac X and choose the System Junk module.
+2. Open CleanMyMac and choose Cleanup in the sidebar.

-3. Press Scan, and when it’s finished, press Review Details.
+3. Press Scan, and when it’s finished, press Review All Junk.

 4. Choose User Cache Files and find App Store cache in the list.
-It will be automatically selected.
+Select it.
+Clean it up.

 How to clear App Store cache on iPhone